ShearHost/mercuryprojects/journal/status.md

 ---
-date: 0000-01-01
+date: 2019-10-01
-author: Jadon Phillips
+author: StatusBot
 title: Status Page
+excerpt: |-
-excerpt: Real-Time Stats for our Website.
+  Real-Time statistics for our Website, Projects, etc.

+  (The publish date will not change upon a new status update.)

 ---
 **Website Build**